dianedowling/flask-database-project/en/step_2.md

 ## Getting started with Python Anywhere

-In this step you will create a free account on [Python Anywhere](https://www.pythonanywhere.com/)
+In this step you will create a free account on Python Anywhere and familiarise yourself with its layout.

 --- task ---